Heroin History and Statistics

 As a dangerous Schedule I drug, legal penalties for those found to be in possession of heroin are severe.

 - First-time federal charges for simple possession can lead to up to a year in prison.

 - Trafficking charges, which are usually brought in cases involving large amounts of heroin (100 grams or more), can lead to a 5-year minimum sentence for a first offense and up to $5 million in fines.

-States have individual laws penalizing heroin possession and can be imposed in addition to federal sentences.
+States have individual laws penalizing possession and can be imposed in addition to federal sentences.
 Among the harshest state laws is one passed by Kentucky in 2015.
 Under the new statute, possession of as little as 2 grams of heroin could result in a prison sentence of 5 to 10 years, and 10- to 20-year sentences can be imposed for cases involving more than 100 grams.

 How Dangerous Is Heroin?

 Like most opioid drugs, pure heroin’s main danger is tolerance and dependence, which can precipitate life-threatening overdose.
-Adding to its undeniably hazardous nature is the fact that it is manufactured in an unregulated environment and abused under many risky conditions—making obtaining and using heroin in the real world a highly dangerous activity.
+Adding to its undeniably hazardous nature is the fact that it is manufactured in an unregulated environment and abused under many risky conditions—making obtaining and using it in the real world a highly dangerous activity.

 Yearly deaths linked to heroin use

 Heroin-related emergency room visits